2026.04.d

 The Get Enriched Location Data operation (GET /platform/riskdata/v1/exposures/ {exposureId}/locations/{id}/enrichdetails) returns enhanced building attribute data for the specified location.

 The response returns standard property data to all tenants.
-Tenants that have licensed enriched exposure attributes received additional data including extended building and hazard attributes, roof date components, architecture and roof system identifiers, cladding, garaging, tree density, deck and slope attributes, foundation and engineering identifiers, and related flags.
-Data is only returned if property values are available for the location.
+Tenants that have licensed Enhanced Risk Data (ERD) receive enhanced property data including extended building and hazard attributes, roof date components, architecture and roof system identifiers, cladding, garaging, tree density, deck and slope attributes, foundation and engineering identifiers, and related flags.
+Enhanced data is only returned if property values are available for the location.

-ERD data is returned in addition to standard location property data.
-Tenants that have licensed receive both ERD data and ESDB data.
-Tenants that have not licensed ERD receive standard property data only.
-Enhanced Risk Data (ERD) that provides detailed information about the location including primary characteristics (e.g. construction and numOfStories attributes) and secondary modifier data (e.g. floorOccupancy attributes ) based on CAPE Property Intelligence and other data products.
-The ERD data product is available with a separate license.
+Enhanced Risk Data (ERD) provides detailed information about the location including primary characteristics (e.g. construction and numOfStories attributes) and secondary modifier data (e.g. floorOccupancy attributes ) based on CAPE Property Intelligence and other data products.

 If successful, the response returns 200 OK HTTP response status and all enriched detail properties that are available for the specified location.